At the sign of the Barking lion...

 www.suffolkchurches.co.uk - a journey through the churches of Suffolk

 St Andrew has little left that is medieval about it, but this is not necessarily a bad thing.
 It is a lovely example of a church that was well cared for both before and during the 19th century Anglican revival.
-The 18th century red brick tower is most elegant, and rather better than Suffolk's only other example at Grundisburgh, which looks like a municipal water tower.
-This is partly helped by a late 19th century rebuilding of the parapet in the Suffolk crenellated style.
-The external walls of nave and chancel reveal its 14th century origins, but all the windows were also replaced by the Victorians.
+The 18th century red brick tower is simple and seemly, with a late 19th century rebuilding of the parapet in the Suffolk crenellated style.
+The external walls of nave and chancel reveal 14th century origins, but all the window traceries were also replaced by the Victorians.

-There are other medieval survivals, including piscinas in both nave and chancel, but the overwhelming impression is of the late 19th and early 20th centuries.
-Most overwhelming of all is the elaborate reredos, and is absolutely gorgeous, and full of High Church power; Christ is seated in majesty, flanked by Andrew and John, and censing angels.
-Gables, pinnacles and niches rise above it, and the glass beyond is equally superb.
-It is as good an example as you'll find in Suffolk of the triumphalism of the Anglo-catholic movement.
+There are other medieval survivals, including piscinas in both nave and chancel, but the main impression is of the late 19th and early 20th centuries.
+Most overwhelming of all is the elaborate reredos, which is absolutely gorgeous, and full of High Church power; Christ is seated in majesty, flanked by Andrew and John, and censing angels.
+Gables, pinnacles and niches rise above it, and the glass beyond is equally good.
+It is as fine an example as you'll find in rural Suffolk of the triumphalism of the Anglo-catholic movement.
 That movement has moved on, its tide receded, but at Layham it made its mark, and it is a good one.

 Amazon commission helps cover the running costs of this site